 To access diabetes information available on the National Diabetes Education Program (NDEP) website, click here.

-APMA's Spring 2013 campaign, developed for Foot Health Awareness Month in April, focused on Bunions, which are among the most common type of foot ailment today's podiatrist treats.
+APMA's Spring 2013 campaign, Beat Bunion Blues, developed for Foot Health Awareness Month in April, focused on bunions, which are among the most common type of foot ailment Today's Podiatrist treats.
 Studies show that women are anywhere from two to nine times more likely to develop a bunion than men!
 While high heels and peep toes are partially to blame, foot type (which is inherited) is the true culprit.

-To access information about the Beat Bunion Blues campaign, click here.
+To access information about the APMA's Beat Bunion Blues campaign, click here.